 There was nothing better than waking up at 5:30 in the morning when it was still dark outside, the air cold and the grass still dewy, knowing that in 14 hours and hundreds of miles on our odometer, we’d be in a different world, starting a new adventure.

-And my parents taught me that; I’m so thankful that they laid down that foundation of understanding as Nick and I prepare for 6 months of (mis)adventures around the world.
+And my parents taught me that; I’m so thankful that they laid down that foundation of understanding as Nick and I continue our ongoing (mis)adventures around the world.

 Frequently Asked Questions (FAQ)

 Q: Where have we been?

 A: Botswana – Cambodia – Canada – England – France – Hungary – Italy – Laos – Singapore – Slovenia – South Africa – Switzerland – Tanzania – Thailand – Turkey – United States – Vietnam – Zambia